 This Report has suggested that this anomaly be corrected by repealing section 1500, but the anomaly could also be corrected in the opposite direction, by amending or reinterpreting the statute to bar simultaneous litigation of the same claim in district court and the CFC regardless of which is filed first.
-Like repealing Section 1500, this approach would have the virtue of eliminating the strange and unjust feature of existing doctrine that makes the CFC's jurisdiction depend on the order of filing.
-The Federal Circuit attempted to so reinterpret Section 1500 in UNR, and the Supreme Court, in its recent Tohono decision, suggested (without holding) that it disapproves of the time-of-filing rule.
-So the rule may in the future be judicially reversed.
+Like repealing Section 1500, this approach has the virtue of eliminating the strange and unjust feature of existing doctrine that makes the CFC's jurisdiction depend on the order of filing.
+The Federal Circuit attempted to so reinterpret Section 1500 in UNR, 219 and the Department of Justice has asked the Supreme Court to take the same path in Tohono.